serverpod/serverpod_docs/versioned_docs/version-2.1.0/06-concepts/03-serialization.md

   - package:my_shared_package/my_shared_package.dart:FreezedCustomClass
 ```

-## Custom Object with ProtocolSerialization
+## Custom class with ProtocolSerialization

 If you need certain fields to be omitted when transmitting to the client-side, your server-side custom class should implement the `ProtocolSerialization` interface.
 This requires adding a method named `toJsonForProtocol()`.
 Serverpod will then use this method to serialize your object for protocol communication.
 If the class does not implement `ProtocolSerialization`, Serverpod defaults to using the `toJson()` method.